3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/FileComponent.md

 Arguments:

 * src - The source directory.
+Can be empty as new directory.
 * dest - The destination directory.
 * force - Create the destination path if not exists.
 * overwrite - Overwrite files if already exists.